devotional

 Devotional

 Jesus told His followers to deny themselves, pick up a cross, and follow Him.
 Not a metaphor for skipping dessert.
 A cross — the thing people died on.
-Most Christians quietly tiptoe past this verse.
-But what if the life Jesus is asking you to lose is the one that's been suffocating you?
+The words have been softened into a phrase for minor inconvenience, but the crowd He said it to knew exactly what was meant.
+And what He's offering on the other side of it is the part we usually skip.

 devotional hard sayings Jesus